 14. Lush goes naked as much as possible.
 Each year, millions of tons of packaging ends up in landfills.
 So what’s the best way to reduce this waste?
 By getting rid of packaging completely.

 15. Both factories (in Toronto and Vancouver) have staff-tended permaculture gardens.
 Sometimes, Lushies (as they're affectionately called) pick ingredients for products from these gardens.

 16. It takes a team to make every brick of soap at Lush.
-From mixing and pouring to packing and shipping, there's been up to 20 hands making each piece of soap.
+From mixing and pouring to packing and shipping, there are up to 20 hands involved in the making of each piece.